Last Updated on July 13, 2023

 Topsail Island’s (pronounced “Tops’l”) beautiful ocean views quickly convinced us that this 26-mile barrier island was the right choice for a weekend trip.
 If you are looking for the best things to do on Topsail Island, we’ve personally curated everything you’ll need to know for your next NC beach vacation.

 Immediately, we were met with one of the friendliest “small town” atmospheres you’ll find in North Carolina.
-From amazing beach towns to important environmental organizations and great food, this is a place that you need to put on your NC bucket list.
+From amazing beach towns to critical environmental organizations and great food, Topsail Island is a place to put on your NC bucket list.

-After a few visits to the area, here are some of the best things to do on Topsail Island that we think you’re going to love.
+After a few visits to the area, here are some of the best things to do on Topsail Island that we think you will love.

 We’ve organized this article to include the following: